Skip to Main Content

 Creative Producer Services

-Producing across South Korea's globally influential film industry, from Seoul's dynamic studios to Busan's festival scene and Jeju's natural beauty.
+We produce across South Korea's globally influential film industry, from Seoul's lively studios to Busan's festival scene and Jeju's natural beauty.

-A creative producer oversees the artistic and narrative direction of a project while managing the practical realities of production.
-South Korea's film and TV industry has achieved unprecedented global influence, from Parasite's Oscar sweep to the worldwide popularity of K-drama.
-Creative producers here work within one of Asia's most technically advanced production ecosystems, with world-class studios in Seoul and Gyeonggi Province, a highly skilled crew base, and the backing of KOFIC (Korean Film Council).
+A creative producer guides the artistic and story direction of a project.
+They also handle the practical side of the shoot.
+South Korea's film and TV industry now holds rare global reach, from Parasite's Oscar sweep to the wide appeal of K-drama.
+Creative producers here work within one of Asia's most advanced production hubs.
+They draw on top-tier studios in Seoul and Gyeonggi Province, a deeply skilled crew base, and the backing of KOFIC (Korean Film Council).

-We connect you with creative producers experienced in the Korean market who understand the KOFIC Location Incentive (up to 30%), co-production treaties with France (Korea's first treaty), Australia, and China, and the production infrastructure centered around Seoul and Busan.
-Our producers help international clients navigate Korea's fast-paced production culture while accessing available incentives and the country's deep creative talent pool.
+We connect you with creative producers who know the Korean market well.
+They understand the KOFIC Location Incentive (up to 30%).
+They also know the co-production treaties with France (Korea's first treaty), Australia, and China, plus the production base centered on Seoul and Busan.
+Our producers help global clients work within Korea's fast-paced culture.
+At the same time, they open the door to ready incentives and the country's deep creative talent pool.

 ACT 01